mvaliadis/Spindle_dynamics_toolbox/README.md

 Use the scrollzoompan interface to slide and play around with the figure.
 To view the exact figure, set **Zoom** to be **90** and **Pan** to be **30145**.

+## Model Results And Visualizations
-To generate all the figures provided in this tutorial, execute the example script:
+We will go through the major functions in each section, but if you would like to one-click to generate all figures provided in this section, execute the example script:
 ``` matlab
  > example_script;
 ```

-## Model Results And Visualizations

 ### History Modulation Curve
 Describe the history dependence results here.
 Include visualizations, figures, or detailed explanations of the results.